openwebnet4j/openwebnet4j.github.io/index.md

 ## Support this project
 If you want to say "thanks!" and support this hobby project you can **make a donation**.

-Donations will be used to buy new smart home hardware, or to get some good coffee during the time and evenings spent on the project.
+Donations will be used to buy new smart home hardware, or to get some good coffee/beer during the time and evenings spent on the project.

 Example donations:<br>
 1,5€ "A coffee for you", 10€ "Thank you!", 25€ "I use it regularly and appreciate your work", 25+€ "Could you prioritize new feature XYZ?" (specify which feature in the donation message).